-Should a voter spoil an absentee ballot in his or her effort to mark the same, he or she may obtain a substitute ballot by calling the Election Services Office, properly identify him or herself and request a new ballot.
+B. Should a voter spoil an absentee ballot in his or her effort to mark the same, he or she may obtain a substitute ballot by submitting a request in writing ealling to the Election Services Office, the form can be received by Fax, e-mail or in person.
+The request must have sufficient information to properly identify him or herself and request a new ballot.
+After the request is received and verified CNEC Office will send another ballot to the voter by mail.